For the college's coronavirus updates, please visit www.cpcc.edu/coronavirus.

 On a study abroad program, you will travel with Central Piedmont faculty for one to three weeks and earn typically three hours of academic or continuing education credit.
 Courses and destinations offered change each year; our students have traveled to over 20 countries around the world.

 Your first step is to learn which study abroad programs are available, and see which dates, prices, and course credits will fit with your schedule and academic need.
-If interested in learning more about global learning and study abroad at Central Piedmont, contact the Global Learning Office or complete our interest card.
+If interested in learning more about global learning and study abroad at Central Piedmont, contact the Center for Global Learning or complete our interest card.

 Why Study Abroad?